iliyaML/ibm-machine-learning/exploratory-data-analysis/README.md

 The most common distribution functions are: uniform, normal, log normal, exponential, and poisson.

-A frequentist approach focuses in observing man repeats of an experiment.
-A bayesian approach describes parameters through probability distributions.
+A **frequentist approach** focuses in observing man repeats of an experiment.
+A **bayesian approach** describes parameters through probability distributions.

 ## Hypothesis Testing

 A hypothesis is a statement about a population parameter.
-You commonly have two hypothesis: the null hypothesis and the alternative hypothesis.
+You commonly have two hypothesis: the **null hypothesis** and the **alternative hypothesis**.

-A hypothesis test gives you a rule to decide for which values of the test statistic you accept the null hypothesis and for which values you reject the null hypothesis and accept he alternative hypothesis.
+A hypothesis test gives you a rule to decide for which values of the test statistic you accept the null hypothesis and for which values you reject the null hypothesis and accept the alternative hypothesis.

 A type 1 error occurs when an effect is due to chance, but we find it to be significant in the model.